NazaninFarzady/DeepLearning_Ebay/README.md

 pip install -r requirements.txt
 ```

-## How-to
+## RUN
-[bg_removal.ipynb](https://github.com/NazaninFarzady/DeepLearning_Ebay/) shows how to remove the background of your image.
+[bg_removal.ipynb](https://github.com/NazaninFarzady/DeepLearning_Ebay/blob/TrainingModel/bg_removal.ipynb) shows how to remove the background of your image.
-Before run bg_removal.ipynb, download the pre-trained model weights on www.wetransfer.com and change the path of your root and image.
+Before run bg_removal.ipynb, download the pre-trained model weights /logs/object/mask_rcnn_objrct_0010.h5 on www.wetransfer.com and change the path of your root and image.

-Saved the image in png format.
+## Results